CDTDigital/CDT-ADPQ-0117/README.md

 #### Affinity Diagramming
 We simulated affinity diagramming to sort large amounts of data into logical groups.
 With affinity diagraming, existing items and/or new items identified by individuals are written on sticky notes, which are sorted into categories as a workshop activity.
 Affinity diagramming can be used to:

-  *	analyse findings from field studies
+  *	Analyze findings from field studies
-  * identify and group user functions as part of design
+  * Identify and group user functions as part of design
-  * analyse findings from a usability evaluation
+  * Analyze findings from a usability evaluation

 #### Journey Mapping
 We developed a customer journey map, which is a visualization of the process that a person goes through in order to accomplish a goal.
-It’s used for understanding and addressing customer needs and pain points.
+It is used for understanding and addressing customer needs and pain points.

 In its most basic form, journey mapping starts by compiling a series of user goals and actions into a timeline skeleton.
 Next, the skeleton is fleshed out with user thoughts and emotions in in order to create a narrative.
 Finally, that narrative is condensed into a visualization used to communicate insights that will inform design processes.

 ### DevOps Tools and Technologies (e, f, m, n, o, p, q, r, s, t)

 Stanfield Systems uses several open source tools and technologies to support continuous integration and DevOps.
-We use free services from Amazon Web Services for our PAAS hosting in the cloud.
+We use free services from Amazon Web Services for our IAAS hosting in the cloud.

  * GitHub - version control of code and documents, issue tracking
  * GitHub WebHook - notifies build system of check-in